TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-flag_checker/index.md

 }
 ```

-First we take a look to the `print_flag` function to see that takes our input as "key" to decrypt the flag and print it
+First we take a look to the `print_flag` function to see that it takes our input as "key" to decrypt the flag and print it

 ```c
 unsigned __int64 __fastcall print_flag(__int64 a1)